-The major debate within Africans and other stakeholders remains which approach could best deliver democracy and development.
+Upon consensus on the missing ling of democracy, the major debate within Africans and other stakeholders remains which approach could best deliver democracy and development.
 To Kinfe, the last experience of Africa has mainly been the struggle for independence, assertion of sovereignty and struggle for national prestige.
-For Harbeson, the critical point in the process of democratization is the replacement of a government that was not chosen freely and fairly by one that is selected (elected) in a free, open and fair election.
-He further argues inter alia that the emergence of virtual rather than "real" democracies in Africa is not just a consequence of the success of the incumbent leaders in thwarting demands for more open political systems, but an outcome of a more complex interplay of interests and motives.
+For Harbeson, the critical point in the process of democratization is the replacement of a government that was not chosen freely and fairly by one that is selected (elected) in a free, open and fair election.32 He further argues inter alia that the emergence of virtual rather than "real" democracies in Africa is not just a consequence of the success of the incumbent leaders in thwarting demands for more open political systems, but an outcome of a more complex interplay of interests and motives.
 Incumbent regimes which had long been able to feud off internal and external demands for political reforms were finally obliged to liberalize their systems after 1989.
 From the standpoint of many of these regimes, far-reaching democratization was likely to mean defeat.